U.S. Route 40: Indiana

 US 40 enters Indiana from the west at unincorporated Liggett along with I-70.
-US 40 leaves the interstate at exit 11 and heads north through the east side of Terre Haute with SR 46.
+US 40 leaves the Interstate at exit 11 and heads north through the east side of Terre Haute with State Road 46 (SR 46).
 The road leaves the city to the northeast upon reaching Wabash Avenue.

 Upon leaving Terre Haute, US 40 passes through the small towns of Seelyville, Brazil, Knightsville and Harmony.
-Between Seelyville and Brazil, the road bypasses several small unincorporated communities which are served by State Road 340, a former alignment of US 40.
+Between Seelyville and Brazil, the road bypasses several small unincorporated communities which are served by SR 340, a former alignment of US 40.
 The road continues to the northeast beyond Harmony, passing many unincorporated places such as Reelsville, Pleasant Gardens, Manhattan, Putnamville, Mount Meridian, Stilesville and Belleville along the way to Plainfield, a suburb of Indianapolis.

 In Plainfield, US 40 is Main Street and passes The Shops at Perry Crossing and a nostalgic stainless steel diner.
 Upon leaving Plainfield, US 40 becomes Washington Street, where it passes by the northern edge of Indianapolis International Airport.
-After passing the airport, US 40 is now routed onto Interstate 465 Southbound on the west side of Indianapolis.
-A sign along the entrance ramp advises motorists "For US 40 East, Follow I-465 South to Exit 46."
+After passing the airport, US 40 is routed onto I-465 southbound on the west side of Indianapolis.
+A sign along the entrance ramp advises motorists "For US 40 East, Follow I-465 South to Exit 46".
 This route bypasses downtown Indianapolis and instead goes through the southern part of Indianapolis; its nearest point is about 5 mi south of the city center.
-(Previously, the highway did not join with I-465 but continued along Washington Street, where it entered Indianapolis proper near Eagle Creek, a tributary of the White River.
-In downtown Indianapolis, the old highway crossed White River on a bridge that is now pedestrian-only and part of White River State Park and north of the current Indianapolis Zoo.
-The new alignment diverts at White River Parkway W. Drive and rejoins the original route at the Indiana State Museum; the length of US 40 replaced is about .9 of a mile.
-The new alignment included the diversion to create White River State Park, and split into a pair of one-way streets: Washington Street carries westbound traffic and Maryland Street carries eastbound traffic.
-Originally US 40 was a 2-way street all through town.
-In Indianapolis, the old highway passes several key landmarks, including White River State Park, the Indianapolis Zoo, the Indiana State Museum, the Eiteljorg Museum, Victory Field, the Lucas Oil Stadium, and the Indiana Statehouse.)
-Along the eastern edge of Indianapolis, US 40 leaves I-465 at Exit 46 and is once again routed onto Washington Street.
+Along the eastern edge of Indianapolis, US 40 leaves I-465 at exit 46 and is once again routed onto Washington Street.